 Store Your Jack-o-Lantern in the Fridge

 Prolonging the life of your jack-o-lantern and protecting it from bugs also depends on how you store it.
 Ideally, pumpkins should be kept around 50-65 degrees Fahrenheit.
 If the temperatures dip below that jack-o-lanterns should be brought inside to avoid freezing.
+A freeze will inevitably lead to thawing, which speeds up the decomposition process.

 Did your jack-o-lantern invite a pest infestation?
 The team at Vulcan Termite and Pest Control Inc. can provide custom pest control treatments as well as personalized advice on how to prevent pests around your home this fall.
 Give us a call today to schedule an on-site inspection.